You can fulfill your duty to vote and can also keep a clear conscience in the process!

 3. Reject the Disqualified.

-If a candidate came forward and said, “I support terrorism,” you wouldn’t say, “I disagree with you on terrorism, but what’s your health care plan?”
-Similarly, those who permit the destruction of innocent life by abortion disqualify themselves from consideration.
+Suppose a candidate came forward and said, “I support terrorism.”
+Would you say, “I disagree with you on terrorism, but what’s your health care plan?”

 4. Distinguish Policy from Principle